Annual Report of the Minister of Public Safety Concerning Recognizance with Conditions: Arrests without Warrant

 - The consent of the Attorney General of Canada or his or her lawful deputy, or of the Attorney General or Solicitor General of the province or his or her lawful deputy, is required before a peace officer can lay an information to bring a person before a provincial court judge;

-- The requirement of reasonable belief that a terrorist activity will be carried out lends objectivity to the standard.
+- The requirement of reasonable belief that a terrorist activity may be carried out lends objectivity to the standard.
 In other words, the standard is not solely one of reasonable suspicion;

 - Only a provincial court judge can receive an information, and may cause the person to appear before him or her.
 Thus, the judge receiving the information has the discretion not to issue process where an information is unfounded.
 As well, the judge may decide to issue process by way of a summons rather than by issuing an arrest warrant where the arrest of the person would be excessive and unwarranted;